 While beginners tend to run into more injuries on the slopes, advanced ski runs also have some inherent risk.
 Steep cliffs, rough terrain, and various obstacles all present their own issues, as do long journeys into the backcountry.

 In that way, while beginners can run into problems because they lack experience, advanced skiers face risk because they’re trying to do a lot more.

 Every large run has an element of danger, but if you know your terrain, respect the conditions, and understand where to go, you’ll typically be fine.

 The other issue that many people worry about when skiing is avalanches.
-The natural phenomena do occur from time to time, and they are quite deadly when they do, but they are not something most skiers will ever experience.
+Natural phenomena do occur from time to time, and they are quite deadly when they do, but they are not something most skiers will ever experience.

-At the end of the day, skiing is as dangerous as you make it.
-That is to say, if you know what you’re doing and take your time, you’ll most likely be fine.
-It’s only when you start trying to go beyond your skill level or take on the mountain without proper preparation that you run into trouble.
+At the end of the day, skiing can be dangerous for beginners.
+However, it’s only when you start trying to go beyond your skill level or take on the mountain without proper preparation that you run into trouble.

 Never underestimate the wilderness, and know that even groomed runs can lead to injury if not taken seriously.
 Be prepared and you’ll almost never have a problem.

 Do you consider skiing dangerous?
 Why or why not?
-Let us know in the comments.
+Let me know in the comments.